 National and international history, people, events, and programs that have led to the current status of the field of physical education.
 Philosophical positions that have been underwritten by the various periods of development as well as important theories and concepts are addressed.
 Additionally, principles relating to the psychological and sociological bases of physical education are covered in this course as well as the role of physical education in schools and society, and socialization of physical educators.
 Pre-Physical Education majors only.
-Credit, three hours.

 EDUC-257.
-MOTOR DEVELOPMENT/MOVEMENT EDUCATION FOR CHILDREN 3:3:0
+MOTOR DEVELOPMENT/MOVEMENT EDUCATION FOR CHILDREN

 Introduction to a variety of developmentally appropriate skills designed for children birth to eight (8) and practical application of adapting curriculum content to meet the needs of all children including those who may be developmentally delayed or at risk.
 There will be a focus on perceptual and fine and gross motor activities, and body movement education as they relate to the whole child.
 An out-of-class field experience component is required.
-Credit, three hours.